tahonen/ansible-azure-docker/README.md

 Above build command will create an container with name ocpazure

 ## Installation
-Open envs.txt to your favorite editor and replace sample values with correct ones.

 Installation will start right after you execute docker run command described below.
 If you just need to start container and check what it contains add "/bin/bash" at the end of the command.
 Also if you need to make modifications to number of VMs installed or other tuning, just start the container not the installation.
 When you are done with your changes just execute /ansible-azure/install.sh.

 If you start installation directly you have to mount a local directory to container so that installer can export SSH key to you.
 Below example will export key to directory /tmp and the name of the file by default azurekey
-- The installation outputs a newly created KEY  to /tmp/azurekey.$resource_group_name
+- The installation outputs a newly created KEY  to /exports/azurekey.$resource_group_name

+The docker container searches a directory /exports.
+It expects the following files to be present
+  - all.
+This is the file describing you openshift installation.
+If this is not found then the script exits
+  - azurekey.$resource_group_name: This file is the private key for your azure jumphost. where $resource_group_name is the based on property resource_group_name found in the provided 'all' file.
+If not present the docker installation will automatically generate it and save to exports directory.
+The reason it looks for it and not automatically generates all the time is because you may want to rerun the installation with the same key.
+  - azurekey.$resource_group_name.pub : related public key
+  - inventory.$resource_group_name: Like the private and public key. you can supply a inventory file.
+This is required when rerunning a installation. this inventory file allows the ansible installer to connect to the jumphost ip. the inventory file is generated after the succesful installation of openshift and is based on a dynamic inventory.
+This mechanism is provided so the scripts can reach the dynanmically created resources

 To Perform a installation successfully the following is required
-  - A volume to export the generated key (this will allow you to ssh into your VMS )
+  - A volume, /exports ,to export the generated keys and inventory (this will allow you to ssh into your VMS ).
+And to supply a 'all configuration'
-  - A volume that contains a file called "all".
-The all file is where the azure config resides
+   - the container accepts a BRANCH env variable. if supplied it will download the latest version of the branch from the ansible azure install directory

-in the below example. the folder /Users/imckinle/Projects/openshift/azure-ansible/ansible-azure/group_vars contains the all directory
+in the below example. the folder  /Users/imckinle/Projects/openshift/azure-ansible/temp/mountexport contains the all directory

 ```
 # start installation
-docker run  -v /tmp:/ansible-azure/export  -v  /Users/imckinle/Projects/openshift/azure-ansible/ansible-azure/group_vars:/ansible-azure/group_vars -it ocpazure
+ docker run -v /Users/imckinle/Projects/openshift/azure-ansible/temp/mountexport:/exports/ -it ocpazure
 # start container
-docker run -it -v /tmp:/ansible-azure/export  -v  /Users/imckinle/Projects/openshift/azure-ansible/ansible-azure/group_vars:/ansible-azure/group_vars  ocpazure "/bin/bash"
+ docker run -v /Users/imckinle/Projects/openshift/azure-ansible/temp/mountexport:/exports/ -it ocpazure "/bin/bash"

+## Start a installation based on 3.2 version of openshift.
+ docker run -e BRANCH=3.2 -v /Users/imckinle/Projects/openshift/azure-ansible/temp/mountexport:/exports/ -it ocpazure
 ```

 ## Post install stuff

 You need newly create SSH key to access jumphost.
-This key is exeport to given host directory or you can read it from .ssh directory if you started installation manually.
+This key is exported to given host directory, /exports ,or you can read it from .ssh directory if you started installation manually.
 If you do not manage to get hold of the key you can change SSH key to jumphost vie Azure portal (https://portal.azure.com).
 Key is changed from VM settings via Set password.
    - ssh -i /tmp/azurekey.$groupname

 ## TODO